Matriz88/gherkin-checker/README.md

     }
 }
 ```
-and your gherkin you have something like this:
+and in your gherkin you have something like this:
 ```gherkin
 #gherkin that uses components